davidbernotas/vivarium/docs/source/concepts/crn.rst

 to represent randomness in a simulation is exactly the same in both the baseline simulation and the intervention simulation.

+Deep thought: Suppose John Smith learns of the intervention reducing traffic accidents on the first day of simulation B. Is he really the same person that he was in simulation A?
+(This is actually related to the randomness index below.)

 .. image:: ../images/crn_compare_cubes.jpg

 The horizontal slice representing John is the same in both cubes, which means